snkashis/android-docs/src/pages/map-sdk/overview/camera.md

 # Camera

-The Map SDKs maps represented as a flat plane using a [Mercator projection](https://en.wikipedia.org/wiki/Mercator_projection).
+The Maps SDK's maps are represented as a flat plane using a [Mercator projection](https://en.wikipedia.org/wiki/Mercator_projection).
 On the east-west-axis, the map seamlessly wraps around on itself an infinite amount of times.
 Because the bottom and the top of the map could infinitely grow larger and further distort the map towards the poles, the north-south-axis gets cut off around the 90 degrees north and 90 degrees south.
 With this in mind, the camera object's introduced to represent the user's viewpoint above the map.

 By default, the camera can be tilted, rotated, zoomed, and/or moved either by the user or developer.
 It's important to know that the camera object will not make any changes to markers, layer's sources, or other annotations that you've added without you directly influencing this behavior.

-A few camera event listeners are provided in the Map SDK to notify when, for example, the camera's adjusted.
+A few camera event listeners are provided in the Maps SDK to notify when, for example, the camera's adjusted.
 You can read more about these listeners inside the [Events documentation](https://www.mapbox.com/android-docs/map-sdk/overview/events/#camera-change-events).

 ## Camera position